 - 1/2 tsp red pepper flakes

-- 1 can black beans drained and rinsed (15 oz can)
+- 1 can black beans drained and rinsed – 15 oz can – you can also use pinto, kidney beans or others of your choice

-- 5 whole scallions or green onions finely chopped
+- 3 whole green onions finely chopped – or red onion

 - 1/4 C cilantro finely chopped